10 Ways To Doom Your Wholesale Business

 5. Ignore buying seasons.

-By November they’re so busy selling / secretly stress-drinking banana liqueur that they don’t even see your pitch email, let alone place an order.
+By November they’re so busy selling / secretly drinking banana liqueur in the loo because they’re not busy selling, they don’t even see your pitch email, let alone place an order.
 If you want to sell to shops, you have to know how shops work.